Basic Tips for Night Photography

 Reduce Your Shutter Speed To 1/60th or Lower

 Image stabilization comes in handy when shooting at lower shutter speeds, but if your camera does not have image stabilization (most of mine do not) then find some way of steadying your camera.
 Try holding it against a lamp pole or placing it on a bench if you have trouble keeping it steady handheld.
-I typically shoot at 1/60th or 1/30th of a second at night.
+I typically shoot at 1/60th or 1/30th of a second at night, and sometimes as low as 1/10 of a second with image stabilization.
 Try putting your camera into Shutter Priority mode and setting it at either of these values.

 Yes, Once Again, Shoot RAW